 Function: Specifies the name of the macro instruction and the name of the data control block operated by the expansion of the macro.
-Default: None.
-This name is required.

 Format: Must conform to the rules for assembler language symbols (see the symbol entry in the Glossary).